R4tonBaveur/GameOfLife/README.md

 # How To Use The Game
 You can either manually place cells or remove then by clicking with the mouse either use "RandomG eneration" to randomly fill the grid(with a probability of 0.5 for each cell to born).
 Then you can either use "Start" to make the game automaticly pass from the previous gen to the nextone, then use "Stop" to stop it, either use "Next Generation" which will create the next generation of cells.
 Finally you can use "clear" to kill all living cells on the grid.
+I let the game with the default rules but you can modify them as well as the delay between two generations.

 # Thanks for using!